Gowtham-app-developer/Kotlin-Interview-Questions/Basics.md

             println(i)

            if(i==5){
-              break // When the value becomes 5 then it won't stop further.
+              break // TODO When the value becomes 5 then it won't stop further.
            }
     }
 }